wigig-tools/qd-interpreter/README.md

 When ready, you can now press the `play` icon and observe the sensing scenario as displayed below.

 <img src="docs/gif/SensingTargets.gif" alt="drawing">

+When using the `sensing` mode, you can observe a third window appearing on the rightmost part of the visualizer.
+This window displays the Doppler Range Map.
+The Doppler Range map results are located in the `Output\Visualizer` folder and are made of two files:
+* `axis.txt`: Contains slow time, fast time and velocity axes values.
+* `rangeDoppler.txt`: conbtains the range doppler results.

+If one of these two files is missing, the third window is not displayed.

+Please note that you can filter the velocity displayed in the Doppler Range Map using the `--filterVelocity` option.
+For example, to limit the velocity displayed between -2,+2 m/s, you can use the following command:
+`python qdVisualizer.py --s SensingTwoTargets --sensing --filterVelocity -2 2`

 # More about the Oracle mode